checkmarx-ts/cxone-scan-scheduler/README.md

 Projects can be assigned to zero or more groups.
-If a project is not assigned to a group, a schedule will only be executed if the project has a `schedule` tag of a default schedule has been defined.
+If a project is not assigned to a group, a schedule will only be executed if the project has a `schedule` tag or a default schedule has been defined.
 Group schedules only execute using the project's configured primary branch; if a project does not have a primary branch configured, the scan is not scheduled.